 Published on April 26th, 2017 | by Brandon H0

 Born and raised in Los Angeles, California, Brian Speier always had a keen eye for aesthetics.
 From the scenic boulevards to the massive mural paintings, he absorbed art everywhere he looked.
-Following his successful work at various design firms straight after graduating from UCLA, Brian Speier took the leap to work as a freelance design consultant.
+Following his successful work at various Portland design firms straight after graduating from UCLA, Brian Speier took the leap to work as a Portland freelance design consultant.
 Utilizing the field experience he accumulated, he specializes in streamlining UX and UI designs for various platforms such as websites and mobile apps.

 What do you do in your spare time?